There is a Graduate Program Game Research. See https://research.cs.uu.nl/index.php/gp-game-research for more information.

 INFORMATION AND APPLICATION

 To be admitted to this Honours programme, please contact the programme coordinator of one of the two Master’s programmes involved.
 Your application will then be considered by the programme leaders of both Master’s programmes.
 You also need to be enrolled in both the participating Master’s programmes.
 For Dutch or EU/EER-students there is no additional tuition fee.

-For more information, please consult the OER or contact one the Master’s programme coordinators.
+For more information, please consult the Education and Examinations Regulations (Article 5.13.5) or contact one the Master’s programme coordinators.

 Especially for ambitious master students who want to employ their creative abilities in complex national and international social issues, Utrecht University offers a 15 EC honours programme: the Young Innovators.
 You can take part in this programme alongside every Utrecht University master’s programme, but there is a selection procedure.

 Along with students from other disciplines, you will consider innovative and sustainable solutions for issues from the following themes: